LeDaffy/ieeeNumbers/README.md

 # ieeeNumbers

 Simple program to convert IEEE floating point numbers to their decimal representation.
+Options to show steps in order to solve by hand are provided by `-p` and exponent ouptut is provided by `-e`.

 ## Usage
 Example